idank/holykeebs-docs/faq/index.md

 Ship items back within: 30 days of delivery.

-Buyers are responsible for return shipping costs.
-If the item is not returned in its original condition, the buyer is responsible for any loss in value.
+- Buyers are responsible for return shipping costs, which must have tracking.
+- If the item is not returned in its original condition, the buyer is responsible for any loss in value.
+- If your order was sent to you using free shipping, $15 will be deducted from your refund.

 ::: danger NOTICE
 Returns on keyboards that were not bought with hotswap sockets are not possible.